syndesisio/syndesis.io/content/blog/meeting-15-october-2019.md

     parent: blog
 ---

-<p>There will be a new community meeting of Syndesis the 15th of October, at
+<p class="lead">There will be a new community meeting of Syndesis the 15th of October, at
 <a href="https://www.timeanddate.com/worldclock/meetingdetails.html?year=2019&month=10&day=15&hour=13&min=0&sec=0&p1=321&p2=776&p3=168&p4=1960&p5=16&p6=263">13:00 UTC</a>.</p>
 <p>We will meet through Google Hangouts here: meet.google.com/opw-dinc-kbg</p>
 <p>There is an <a href="https://github.com/syndesisio/syndesis/wiki/Meeting-Notes">agenda</a>